WSMorrison/Secret-model-club/readme.md

 Responsiveness was bad at first.
 Had to reorganize DIVs and change styling to use predominantly min-width rules.
 Links in socialwarning.html did not take user back to original page.
 Fixed.
+Had a formatting bug as viewport changed size, found an issue with class selectors.
+Fixed.

 ###Validator Testing